 Figure 1.
 A theoretical illustrative example of model sampling of the model hypothesis space (model structural uncertainty), representing realizations of physical climate processes (model structure).
 The shading indicates a probability density function (PDF) quantifying our collective belief that a certain representation is true.
 In an ideal case (a), models are unbiased samples from this PDF, allowing us to estimate the PDF from a multi-model ensemble (MME).
 In reality (b), they form clusters because of structural model dependence (code sharing) as assumed and discussed in the introduction, sampling the PDF in a biased manner.
 They might also deviate from the PDF for a number of other reasons.
-Weighted sampling is necessary to estimate the PDF from such an MME.
-The unknown true physical representation, not coinciding with the PDF maximum or mean, is indicated by a red dot.
+Weighted sampling is necessary to estimate the PDF maximum or mean, is indicated by a red dot.
 For illustrative purposes, the hypothesis space is visualized in a 2-dimensional space.
 In reality, this space has a large number of dimensions and the PDF might not be symmetric.
 Model marker colors (shapes) in (b) indicate different hypothetical model families, within which models are structurally related.
 Note that the PDF represents model structure and might not correlate with model output PDF.